October 23, 2022

 Best Exercises to Get Rid of Menopause Belly

-Stay fit and stay active to get rid of ‘menopause belly’ and menopause.
+Stay fit and stay active to eliminate ‘menopause belly’ and menopause.

-It may seem like a slog when your weight was easy to maintain, but changing your exercise and movement routine may be the answer.
+It may seem like a slog when your weight used to be easy to maintain, but changing your exercise and movement routine may be the answer.

 For instance, even though you are active, you may need regular movements to reduce inflammation since estrogen decline is linked to chronic inflammation conditions.

-The right menopause exercise will help your bone health and protect against osteoporosis, a significant concern around these years.
+The right menopause exercise will help your bone health and protect against osteoporosis, a significant concern in these years.

-It will also strengthen parts of your body that will aid in the reduction of symptoms.
+It will also strengthen parts of your body that will aid in reducing symptoms.

 Like strengthening the core to aid gut health and reduce menopause bloating, for instance.